 Incontinence Supplies and Medicare Coverage is limited, but not impossible.

-Despite the number of people who live with incontinence, traditional Medicare does not cover any incontinence supplies like diapers and pads.
+Despite the number of people who live with incontinence, traditional Medicare does not cover any incontinence supplies like adult diapers and pads.
 However, depending on your financial circumstances and the type of medical insurance you choose, the cost of incontinence essentials may be reimbursed or at least be a tax-deductible expense.
 Here are the options that may be available to you.

 Medicare Advantage Plans